EXERCISE AND PLAY WITH YOUR PUP/DOG.

 Most pups or really juvenile dogs need to be at least a year old before serious hard exercise sessions are undertaken and the giant breeds more like a year and a half or Two really.
 Whatever breed or crossbreed you have taken on do some proper research on the breed or the main breed in your crossbreed and find things of this nature out; preferably do this before you get your dog/pup.

 2. Another important rule to remember is not to strenuously exercise your dog before or straight after eating.
 Give them a couple of hours after exercising rigorously before carrying out any feeding.
 Refrain from any strenuous exercise in the two hours after feeding otherwise you risk the chance of stomach problems developing, bloat for instance (a gas filled stomach), or worse a twisted gut; very painful for the dog and can be life threatening.
 This is more prone to happening in the deep chested breeds like GSD'S, Ridgebacks, Labs, Setters, Boxers, Great danes, and is more likely with dogs that bolt their food also.
-A gentle walk round the block on a lead would be OK (not immediately after eating though) and if a pup a visit to the garden or yard to pee (not play) after eating (as eating stimulates the pup to go) would be OK too, remember to treat and praise if they do go; “so it's good to pee and poo outside”.
+A gentle walk round the block on a lead would be OK (not immediately after eating though) and if a pup a visit to the garden or yard to pee or poo (not play) after eating (as eating stimulates the pup to go) would be OK too, remember to treat and praise if they do go; “so it's good to pee and poo outside”.

 So let's have a look at exercising your pup/dog.